 - One-stop services like Alibaba have made it very easy to navigate and purchase from suppliers

-Along with the advantages of sourcing from overseas suppliers also comes several disadvantages that you should be equally aware of.
-Some of the biggest disadvantages include:
+Along with the advantages of sourcing wholesale from overseas suppliers also comes several disadvantages that store owners should be equally aware of.

 - (Usually) lower manufacturing and labor standards

 - Language and communication barrier can be difficult to overcome